Karl John (actor): Career

 At 26 he made his debut performance at a theater in Boleslawiec.
 John made his first film appearance in the 1932 thriller The White Demon which also starred Hans Albers in the lead role.
 Throughout the 1930s he played numerous roles at various theaters throughout Nazi Germany.
 In 1938, John came to the prestigious Deutsches Theater in Berlin.

 At the outbreak of World War II John appeared in many German propaganda films made by the Reichs Ministry of Public Enlightenment and Propaganda under the auspices of Reich Minister Joseph Goebbels.
 He played soldiers and sailors, he also voiced information films on the role of dive bombers, tanks and submarines.
 However, in 1943 he was sentenced to death by the People's Court for espousing "defeatist views" after Goebbels became aware he had been making "jokes about Hitler".
 His sentence was commuted to service in Wehrmacht.

-After World War II, John played several roles in various anti-war German film.
+After World War II, John played several roles in various anti-war German films.
 In 1947 he starred in In Those Days and Love 47, an adaption of Wolfgang Borchert's play The Man Outside.
 John also played a Gestapo agent in Peter Lorre's only directorial outing, the German-language Der Verlorene in 1951.